MA Documentary Journalism

 You’ll be taught by our team of experienced media professionals as well as visiting documentary makers across all platforms and be guided through the commercial process of documentary making.

-As part of the course, you can chose to work with the MA Documentary production hub Borderless which provides film production experience on live projects within NTU, the local creative industries and further afield.
+As part of the course, you can choose to work with the MA Documentary production hub Borderless which provides film production experience on live projects within NTU, the local creative industries and further afield.

 Recent projects included pre-release promotional films for the Ken Loach movie I Daniel Blake; an ongoing heritage funded archive film about the Theatre Royal in Nottingham and a documentary celebrating 35 years of Caribbean newspaper The Voice in London, which will start next year.